MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/New-MgSecurityAction.md

   - `[AppId <String>]`: The Application ID of the calling application that submitted (POST) the action.
 The appId should be extracted from the auth token and not entered manually by the calling application.
   - `[AzureTenantId <String>]`: Azure tenant ID of the entity to determine which tenant the entity belongs to (multi-tenancy support).
 The azureTenantId should be extracted from the auth token and not entered manually by the calling application.
   - `[ClientContext <String>]`:
   - `[CompletedDateTime <DateTime?>]`: Timestamp when the action was completed.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[CreatedDateTime <DateTime?>]`: Timestamp when the action is created.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[ErrorInfo <IMicrosoftGraphResultInfo>]`: resultInfo
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Code <Int32?>]`: The result code.
     - `[Message <String>]`: The message.
     - `[Subcode <Int32?>]`: The result sub-code.
   - `[LastActionDateTime <DateTime?>]`: Timestamp when this action was last updated.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[Name <String>]`: Action name.
-  - `[Parameters <IMicrosoftGraphKeyValuePair[]>]`: Collection of parameters (key-value pairs) necessary to invoke the action, e.g. URL or fileHash to block, etc.).
-Required
+  - `[Parameters <IMicrosoftGraphKeyValuePair[]>]`: Collection of parameters (key-value pairs) necessary to invoke the action, for example, URL or fileHash to block.).
+Required.
-    - `[Name <String>]`: Name for this key-value pair.
-Possible names are: AdditionalWSFedEndpointCheckResult,  AllowedAuthenticationClassReferencesCheckResult, AlwaysRequireAuthenticationCheckResult,   AutoUpdateEnabledCheckResult, ClaimsProviderNameCheckResult, EncryptClaimsCheckResult,  EncryptedNameIdRequiredCheckResult, MonitoringEnabledCheckResult,NotBeforeSkewCheckResult,  RequestMFAFromClaimsProvidersCheckResult, SignedSamlRequestsRequiredCheckResult, AdditionalAuthenticationRulesCheckResult, TokenLifetimeCheckResult,  DelegationAuthorizationRulesCheckResult, IssuanceAuthorizationRulesCheckResult, IssuanceTransformRulesCheckResult.
+    - `[Name <String>]`: Name for this key-value pair
-    - `[Value <String>]`: Value for this key-value pair.
-Possible result values are 0 (when the validation check passed), 1 (when the validation check failed), or 2 (when the validation check is a warning).
+    - `[Value <String>]`: Value for this key-value pair
   - `[States <IMicrosoftGraphSecurityActionState[]>]`: Collection of securityActionState to keep the history of an action.
     - `[AppId <String>]`: The Application ID of the calling application that submitted an update (PATCH) to the action.
 The appId should be extracted from the auth token and not entered manually by the calling application.
     - `[Status <String>]`: operationStatus